 Concurrently Enrolled High School Students

-Current enrolled high school students may register for college-level classes through four distinct programs as provided through the Concurrent Enrollment Act (CE).
+Currently enrolled high school students may register for college-level classes through six distinct programs as provided through the Concurrent Enrollment Act (CE).

 Early Scholars Program

 Through Colorado Mesa University and Western Colorado Community College’s Early Scholars Program, high school students may access college-level courses not replicated in the high school curriculum through enrollment on a Colorado Mesa University campus.

 College-level courses are taught at participating high schools by qualified and approved high school lecturers for academic programs at Colorado Mesa University.

 Students enrolled in any of Western Colorado Community College’s Career and Technical Education (CTE) courses can earn both high school and college credit.

 Students meeting program qualifications may apply to enroll through Colorado’s ASCENT program if they have completed all high school graduation requirements, will have earned at least 9 college credit hours prior to high school completion, and agree to the special enrollment terms of the ASCENT Program.
 Students should work with their high school counselor to determine eligibility.
 All acceptance decisions are made by the student's school district and subject to funding accommodations set by the state.

 Students who are majoring in primary or secondary education may be eligible through their high school to participate in the Teacher Recruitment Education Program (TREP).
 This program allows approved students to take up to two years of courses within an educator pathway tuition free (paid for by the student's school district).